webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/lives-in-the-wilderness.md

+---
+aliases:
----,aliases:,- lives in the wilderness,tags:,- Compendium/CSRD/en/Foci,---
+- lives in the wilderness
+tags:
+- Compendium/CSRD/en/Foci
+---

 You can survive in badlands where others perish.
  ### Intrusion